kyang5/coursedescriptions/source/graduate/masters_overview.rst

 The :doc:`msse`
-is focused on knowledge and abilities to produce high quality software for many different domains.
+is focused on knowledge and abilities to produce high-quality software for many different domains.

 The :doc:`mscs` is more foundational, requiring you to get experience with a broad range of core computer science concepts.
 It is our only program with a :ref:`thesis_option`.
-Students from this program are the ones most likely to go on to a PhD program.
+Students from this program are the ones most likely to go on to a Ph.D. program.

 :doc:`masters_prereqs` are required for all programs.

-Undergraduates presently in our department with strong background are urged to consider overlapping one of these programs with their undergraduate work via the
+Undergraduates presently in our department with a strong background are urged to consider overlapping one of these programs with their undergraduate work via the
 :doc:`../undergraduate/bsmsprograms`.